hillerlab/TOGA/README.md

 ##### --min_score MIN_SCORE

+Chain score threshold.
-Do not consider chains that have a score lower than this threshold.
+Exclude chains that have a lower score from the analysis.
-Default value is 15000.
+Default value is 15000, but depends on your scoring system.

 ##### --no_chain_filter, --ncf

 A flag.
-Do not filter the chain file (be sure you specified a .chain but not .gz file in this case)
+Do not filter the chain file (make sure you specified a .chain but not .gz file in this case)

 ###### --isoforms, -i ISOFORMS_FILE